 ROLES AND RESPONSIBILITIES.
 The audit committee reviews CME Group's financial reporting process on behalf of the board.
 Management has the primary responsibility for establishing and maintaining adequate internal financial controls, for preparing the financial statements and for the public reporting process.
-Ernst & Young LLP, the company's independent registered public accounting firm for 2023, is responsible for expressing opinions on the conformity of the company's independent registered public accounting firm for 2023, is responsible for expressing opinions on the conformity of the company's internal control over financial reporting.
+Ernst & Young LLP, the company's independent registered public accounting firm for 2023, is responsible for expressing opinions on the conformity of the company's audited financial statements with generally accepted accounting principles and on the company's internal control over financial reporting.
 A copy of the audit committee charter, which has been adopted by our board of directors and further describes the role of the audit committee in overseeing our financial reporting process, is on our website under "Investor Relations - Corporate Governance - Board Committees."

 REQUIRED DISCLOSURES AND DISCUSSION.
 The audit committee has reviewed and discussed with management and Ernst & Young the audited financial statements for the year ended December 31, 2023 and Ernst & Young's evaluation of the company's internal control over financial reporting.
 The committee has also discussed with Ernst & Young the matters that are required to be discussed under the applicable requirements of the PCAOB and the SEC.
 Ernst & Young has provided to the committee the written disclosures and the PCAOB-required letter regarding its communications with the audit committee concerning independence, and the committee has discussed with Ernst & Young that firm's independence.
 The committee has concluded that Ernst & Young's provision of audit and non-audit services to CME Group is compatible with Ernst & Young's independence.
-The audit committee regularly meets with the independent auditor, both in regular session and in executive session, to discuss our financial reporting processes, internal controls, required communications to the audit committee, the critical audit matters stating from the current period audit of dem appropriate.
+The audit committee regularly meets with the independent auditor, both in regular session and in executive session, to discuss our financial reporting processes, internal controls, required communications to the audit committee, the critical audit matters arising from the current period audit of the financial statements, fraud risks and any other matters that the committee or the independent auditor deem appropriate.